I came across an article in a recent issue of the Keith County News about a young man who swam the length of Lake McConaughy in 1968.

 Mallory and his climbing partner sought to quench that desire in 1924, but it cost the pair their lives.
 Witnesses saw them make it to within a thousand feet of the summit, but then lost sight of them.
 They were never seen again.

-Successfully summiting Mount Everest had to wait until 1953 when Edmund Hillary and his Sherpa companion Tenzing Norgay reached the top.
+Successfully reaching the summit of Mount Everest had to wait until 1953 when Edmund Hillary and his Sherpa companion Tenzing Norgay reached the top.

 I don’t know if young Mr. Skultety was inspired by such notions; the article didn’t address the “why” question.
 But again, it was quite a feat.
 Lake McConaughy is known for becoming suddenly unfriendly to boaters and swimmers alike if a sudden storm should blow up.
-The wind tends to blow the waves can become an issue.
+When the wind blows, the waves can become an issue.
 Perhaps the weather forecast and the water conditions were perfect for such an adventure and he certainly didn’t have to contend with sharks, jellyfish or other such dangers (other than perhaps a careless boater running over him in mid-swim).

 None of that diminishes his accomplishment.
 Come on, it was more than 21 MILES!
 Now, I’m aware that lots of other people compete in events that require long-distance swimming (as well as running and biking), but like I said, I’m not aware of anyone else swimming the length of the lake.
 (If someone sees this post, and knows of such an accomplishment, I’d love to hear the details.)

-Skultety went on to swim competitively for Kansas University and, in fact, was the 1971 Big Eight Conference swimmer of the year, but he noted in the KCN article that no other accomplishment has been so enduring.
+Skultety went on to swim competitively for Kansas University and, in fact, was the 1971 Big Eight Conference swimmer of the year, but he noted in the KCN article that none of his other accomplishments has been so enduring.

 Even if someone else has swam the length of Lake McConaughy since that August day in 1968, he’ll always be the first to accomplish such an exploit.